ACCIDENTAL DROWNING

 Common Causes of Accidental Drowning

 Drowning incidents are unpredictable, though most are the result of the same factors and causes.
-Common causes of drowning accidents include the following:
+Common causes of accidents include the following:

 • Inability to Swim—many adults and children report that they cannot swim.
 This obviously poses a huge threat when around bodies of water and swimming pools.
-Research has shown that swimming lessons can greatly reduce the risk of drowning among children and adults.
+Research has shown that swimming lessons can greatly reduce the risk among children and adults.

 • Alcohol Use—for adolescents and adults, alcohol use is a factor in up to 70 percent of deaths associated with water recreation.
 About 20 percent of reported Boat Accident Injury involve alcohol.